dblock/code.dblock.org/_posts/2010/2010-05-11-msi-property-patterns-upgrading-firstinstall-and-maintenance.markdown

 </InstallUISequence>
 {% endhighlight %}

 Initially we had to deal with a legacy InstallShield installer and these properties were more complicated.
-Read [this post](/upgrading-freshinstall-maintenance-and-other-msi-convenience-properties) instead if that’s what you’re trying to do.
+Read [this post](/upgrading-freshinstall-maintenance-and-other-msi-convenience-properties) instead if that's what you're trying to do.